remix-run/react-router/docs/start/_tutorial.md

 [Check out the completed version of the app here][stackblitz-app].

 React Router is a fully-featured client and server-side routing library for React, a JavaScript library for building user interfaces.
-React Router runs anywhere React runs; on the web, on the server with node.js, and on React Native.
+React Router runs anywhere React runs; on the web, on the server with node.js, or on any other Javascript platform that supports the [Web Fetch API][fetch-api].

 If you're just getting started with React generally, we recommend you follow [the excellent Getting Started guide][reactjs-getting-started] in the official docs.
 There is plenty of information there to get you up and running.
 React Router is compatible with React >= 16.8.